History of South Carolina: Prewar tensions

 Few white South Carolinians considered abolition of slavery as an option.
 Having lived as a minority among the majority-black slaves, they feared that, if freed, the slaves would try to "Africanize" the whites' cherished society and culture.
 This was what they believed had happened after slave revolutions in Haiti, in which numerous whites and free people of color were killed during the revolution.
 South Carolina's white politicians were divided between devoted Unionists who opposed any sort of secession, and those who believed secession was a state's right.

 John C. Calhoun noted that the dry and barren West could not support a plantation system and would remain without slaves.
 Calhoun proposed that Congress should not exclude slavery from territories but let each state choose for itself whether it would allow slaves within its borders.
 After Calhoun's death in 1850, however, South Carolina was left without a leader great enough in national standing and character to prevent action by those more militant South Carolinian factions who wanted to secede immediately.
 Andrew Pickens Butler argued against Charleston publisher Robert Barnwell Rhett, who advocated immediate secession and, if necessary, independence.
 Butler won the battle, but Rhett outlived him.

 When people began to believe that Abraham Lincoln would be elected president, states in the Deep South organized conventions to discuss their options.
 South Carolina was the first state to organize such a convention, meeting in December following the national election.
 On December 20, 1860, delegates convened in Charleston and voted unanimously to secede from the Union.
 President James Buchanan declared the secession illegal, but did not act to stop it.
-The first six states to secede with the largest slaveholding states in the South, demonstrating that the slavery societies were an integral part of the secession question.
+The first six states to secede were the largest slaveholding states in the South, demonstrating that the slavery societies were an integral part of the secession question.